 3) to express impossibility in impersonal sentences:

-You can't catch up with the mad three!
+You won't be able to catch up with the crazy three!

-3) for the emotional expression of a prohibition, order, obligation:
+3) for emotional expression of prohibition, order, obligation:

 Not a sound!
 Not a day without a line!